One Fatal Accident Per 10 Million Flights

 • Technical factors: Equipment reliability, maintenance quality, design issues.

-• Organizational factors: Safety culture, resource allocation, procedural compliance.
+• Organizational factors: Safety culture, resource allocation, how seriously management takes compliance.

-• Environmental factors: Weather, terrain, air traffic complexity.
+• Environmental factors: Weather, terrain, airspace complexity, traffic density.

 Data Protection and Just Culture